Do What U Want: Remix featuring Christina Aguilera

 An alternate studio version of "Do What U Want" featuring Christina Aguilera was released on January 1, 2014; it marked Gaga and Aguilera's first collaboration.
 The song was released in the United States, Canada and Mexico on January 1, 2014, and then released a day later worldwide.
 Days before, on December 24, 2013, Aguilera tweeted that she was "working on something special" and attached an image of her singing in a recording studio.
 The session took place in the living room of singer Carly Simon's home at Martha's Vineyard, with assistance from Oak Bluffs-based producer Jimmy Parr.
 The following week, it was announced that a revised studio version of "Do What U Want" would be released, where the original vocals by Kelly are substituted for a verse performed by Aguilera.

 The final version was digitally released shortly after midnight on January 1, 2014.
 On February 11, 2014, Gaga uploaded four other remixes of the version with Aguilera, all commissioned by Interscope and mixed by Steven Redant.
 The Aguilera remix received generally favorable reviews from music critics; Melissa Locker from Time magazine felt that the re-recorded version of the track "will allow more sales of the track without the moral dilemma that comes with supporting Kelly", who had previously been charged and acquitted for child pornography in the 2000s, and also complimented Gaga as a "savvy marketer" for releasing "two versions of a hit song with two different megastars".
+Attitude's Jamie Tabberer considered the original version of "Do What U Want" to be Gaga's "most problematic" and "worst-ever" single, but noted that it was "somewhat redeemed by the Christina-featured remix", which he thought was "elegant".

 Removal

 Gaga initially defended her collaboration with Kelly, saying that they both have had "sometimes [...] very untrue things written about" them.
 However, on January 10, 2019, Gaga spoke out after the release of the Lifetime series, Surviving R. Kelly, which documented the sexual abuse allegations against Kelly.
 The singer confessed her regret about working with Kelly, explaining that her thinking was "explicitly twisted" and that she had "poor judgment" at that time.
 Gaga vowed to support women who had been through abuse and by the next day had the track removed from iTunes and all streaming services.
 Keith Caulfield from Billboard reported that even the remixes featuring Kelly were not playable on Spotify and other platforms, only the version featuring Aguilera was present.
 He theorized that since changes to digital music services take time, Gaga's management were working and removing the song from every medium gradually.
 Following Gaga's statement and just hours before the song's removal, sales of "Do What U Want" rose by 13,720% in the US to 2,000 music downloads, according to Nielsen SoundScan.

 The song was removed from new vinyl and CD pressings of Artpop in November 2019.